demogorgi/MIP_based_gas_simulator/gurobi-version/README.md

 # AI part

 #### main_ai.py
-    start point for AI part
+    start point for AI part and returns new agent_decisions dictionary to Simulator

 #### configs.py
-    class contains all constant values used across the modules
+    class contains all global values which are used across the modules

 #### gas_network.py
-    class represents a gas network logic for neural network
+    class represents a gas network logic and its basic rules

 #### mcts.py
     classes for Monte Carlo Tree Search algorithm